Graduate Studies Reports Access

 4) develop assessment strategies for student learning in science.

-Students will demonstrate their understanding of science content and teaching by journal and paper writing, science/teacher related projects, and class participation activities.
+- Learning Outcomes: Students will demonstrate their understanding of science content and teaching by journal and paper writing, science/teacher related projects, and class participation activities.
 Specific lists of graded assignments with due dates, while always reflecting the course goals and content outline listed above, may vary on given terms.
 Therefore, each student will be given a specific, updated list of course assignments and a class calendar for the given term at the first class meeting.

 • On-line Reading/Learning Log.
 Entries will demonstrate understanding of pedagogical techniques and the basic skills in science content necessary for middle-school science teaching.